SvenMarcus/deepcore-standalone/README.md

         -- the init() function of your plugins local context = {}

+        DeepCoreRunner = deepcore:galactic {
+            context = context,
-        ActiveMod = EawXMod(context)
+            plugin_folder = "eawx-plugins/galactic"
+        }
     elseif message == OnUpdate then
-        ActiveMod:update()
+        DeepCoreRunner:update()
     end
 end

 ```
 </details>

 ### Using the framework with a game object script

 The framework isn't limited to Galactic Conquest.
 You can also use it from a game object script.
-Instead of using `EawXMod` the game object script requires an instance of `EawXGameObject`.
-Just like with `EawXMod` the `EawXGameObject` class can be instantiated with optional `context` and `installed_plugins` tables.
+Similar to galactic mode you can call `deepcore:game_object()` with a configuration table to load plugins and create a plugin runner.
+Just like `deepcore:galactic()` you can provide optional `context` and `plugins` tables.
 It is intended to be used during tactical mode only.

 <details>
   <summary>Click to see the game object Lua file</summary>